UKGovernmentBEIS/regulated-professions-register/doc/architecture/decisions/0012-enable-many-to-many-links-between-professions-and-regulators.md

 We will need to add User and Decision concepts to our complete data model in future, but those are waiting for further research.

+This new approach does opens up a number of design questions that haven't been addressed in the alpha, such as: who can create professions?
+How do we ensure that professions aren't duplicated?
+There is limited time for the private beta, and there is a concern that we won't have time to do the necessary research and iteration.

+With this in mind, we're suggesting implementing this model now, but a simpler flow on the admin backend that behaves as though a user is creating one profession for one regulator.
+This gives us the flexibility to iterate the backend and rationalise the user interfact and clean up the dataset at a later date, but with less (potentially messy) work to do on the data model later.